-Little understood in the West, Halal encompass much more than simply food—to be halal even pharmaceutical, beauty and financial products must conform.
-Think about toothpastes—many of which contain alcohol.
+Little understood in the West, Halal encompasses much more than simply food— to be halal even pharmaceutical, beauty and financial products must conform.
+Think about toothpastes— some of which contain alcohol.
 Ingredients are important drivers of purchasing decisions.

 is the New Black in Branding

 So what can you do to take advantage of this trend?

 Instead of exporting products and the same market strategy (with minor translation) from the West, companies need to think about ways to develop custom marketing campaigns— and also formulating new products with Muslim consumers firmly in mind.
 Islamic Marketing goes beyond just knowing the best marketing channels to reach Muslim consumers.